-Led by Salena Godden, this panel discussion will welcome Kit de Waal, Alex Wheatle and Jack Underwood to explore our changed understanding of grief as we emerge from the pandemic and begin to measure its personal and collective impact.
+Led by Kit De Waal, this panel discussion featuring Alex Wheatle and Jack Underwood will explore our changed understanding of grief as we emerge from the pandemic and begin to measure its personal and collective impact.

 Our panellists will discuss the grief of ‘what could have been’ as a loss equal to that of what once was; they will examine how the pandemic denied us the experiences that punctuate life, as well as those that mark the passing of loved ones; and they will reflect on the absence we experience at the loss of our lives as we knew them before.